ncase/blog/src/posts/on-depression.md

 And, second: the belief that things will get better is a powerful thing.
 Unfortunately, the power of hope gets a bad name in medicine: "placebo".

-When you do _any_ intervention — medication, supplements, therapy, lifestyle change, etc — you don't just get (effect of intervention).
-You get (effect of intervention + effect of placebo + effect of time).
+When you take _any_ medicine, you don't just get (effect of medicine).
+You get (effect of medicine + effect of placebo + effect of time).

 And what _is_ the effect of placebo?
 Amazingly, despite researchers having used placebos for decades, it's only recently that we started testing "open-label" placebos: _placebos where we just tell the patient it's a placebo._ We then compare "getting placebo" to "getting nothing".
 The effect size of open placebo, on stuff ranging from pain to depression, is around 0.43. ([Spille et al 2023](https://www.nature.com/articles/s41598-023-30362-z))